What is the Beyond the Lab program?

 Do you receive credit or funding for participating?

 Yes!
-Accepted students / groups will partner with faculty for a semester (or more) as they enhance and build upon their previous work.
+Accepted students teams will partner with faculty for a semester (or more) as they enhance and build upon their previous work.
 These students will receive ASU credit hours and a small support budget to help fund their continued efforts.

-What are some examples of Beyond the Lab projects?
+What are some examples of Beyond the Lab outcomes?

 The students, having also met with many experts throughout development, are currently in talks with publishers for their book which is titled I can do something!